4.9 million

 Care for the Elderly

-Many elderly Georgians struggle to survive on pensions as low as $2 per day, and COVID-19 has only compounded their loneliness and social isolation.
-In response, JDC helps more than 1,500 impoverished elderly Jews every day, both through its Hesed Eliyahu social welfare center in Tblisi, and its Hesed Abuli social welfare center in Kutaisi.
-JDC provides numerous types of aid, from winter relief and food assistance, to social programs and homecare for clients with limited mobility.
+Many elderly Georgians struggle to survive on pensions as low as $4 per day.
+In response, JDC provides daily help to more than 1,400 impoverished elderly Jews through both its Hesed Eliyahu social service center in Tbilisi and its Hesed Abuli social service center in Kutaisi.
+Services include food and medicine assistance, medical care, homecare, loans of medical equipment, winter relief, and social programs that offer community connections and emotional support to isolated seniors.

 JDC in Georgia: Images Across Time